 After calculating the costs you need to survive and you’ve identified who your core team is.
 It’s time to get them busy.

 Busy in terms of having them assist you in building a more complete and more robust picture of what about your business makes you special.

 Lucas provided a situation that many businesses started out by just selling a product.
-Using a flooring business as an example, the business was started by somebody who was a floor installer 20 years ago.
+Using a flooring business as an example, somebody who was a floor installer 20 years ago started the business.

 And he decided to sell floors because that’s what he knows and from his knowledge, he was able to build a successful business.

 However, nothing about what he knows is something that his team can execute.
 What he is doing is something that is unique to that person.

 And there is no perfect time to pass down those techniques as when your employees are home.

 Your employees want to report, want to keep getting paid, want to make the business strong because, at the end of this, they want to return to work and want to continue being productive.

 So now’s the perfect time for your whole team to work together and build a robust strong idea of what makes your business special.